kainotkai/kainotkai/README.md

 ## 🎓 About Me

 I'm a Computer Science and Applied Mathematics student at the University of Alberta with a passion for machine learning, full-stack development, and solving real-world problems through code.
-Currently working as a Machine Learning Research Assistant focusing on wildfire detection using deep learning and satellite imagery.
+Currently working as a Machine Learning Research Assistant focusing on wildfire risk prediction using deep learning and satellite imagery.

 - 🔭 I'm currently working on fine-tuning BERT-based LLMs for Alzheimer's detection
 - 🌱 I'm constantly learning about deep learning, NLP, and cloud architecture